TanYewWei/ecto/lib/ecto/adapters/riak/migrations.md

     ```

     It will then be the developer's responsibility to implement these functions accordingly

+1. It is recommended that the developer validates with `RiakUtil.entity_validate/1` when working with Riak Entities.
+This is distinct from the `validate/1` macro (see the [Validations documentation](http://elixir-lang.org/docs/ecto/Ecto.Model.Validations.html) for details).

 ---

 Here is an example of two versions of the same model